momar07005/EcommerceScrapper/README.md

     Retrieve any number of reviews (multiple of 10)

-    Do not retrieve reviews already indexe
+    Do not retrieve reviews already indexed

     Fast indexation time (Configurable)